Hout Bay: Hotels

 Holiday accommodation in the form of the Hout Bay Hotel was built sometime between 1871 and 1889 by Jacob Trautman.
 Originally known as the Royal Hotel it was a popular honeymoon hotel at the end of the 19th century.

 Chapman's Peak Hotel was originally called the Beach Hotel and was built in 1903 after the original hotel was gutted by fire.
 It was a noted example of an Edwardian seaside hotel until 1981 when extensive alterations were embarked upon.

 Flora Bay

 Flora Bay bungalows had been a favourite camping site for many years before Flora Bay was developed.
 A large sandy beach, which linked up with the main beach, covered the rocks below this area.
 The sand slowly disappeared when the breakwater quays were built on the west side of the bay in 1937.
 A small beach was still there in the 1960s.

-University of Cape Town students camped here in the 1920s.
-The girls were accompanied by a chaperone and camped under the milkwoods on the one side of the bay whilst the boys' camp was set up on the other side.
-Campers increased to such an extent, especially over Christmas and Easter that Ernest Trautman employed a small measure of control by charging a small camp fee in the 1940s.
-Later he built rondawels with thatched roofs and today the little bay has accommodation for 130.

 Pollution

 The air pollution by the Oceana fishmeal factory in Hout Bay harbour has elicited a large number of complaints throughout the years and had a negative impact not only on tourism, but on the lives of the people living in the whole area.
 In 2014, photographer and writer Kiara Worth and Hout Bay based singer Ike Moriz created the air pollution portfolio of the HBRRA (Hout Bay Rate Payers and Residents Association).
 Worth and Moriz founded the environmental group Fresh Air for Hout Bay to research the causes and effects of the pollution.
 The group provided a platform for residents to voice concerns and questions and communicated with all parties involved, including the Oceana group, the City of Cape Town's environmental department, representatives of the fishing community and the relevant worker's unions.
 The factory officially closed in 2020.